Show All Answers

 The monthly price per household is $5.50.

-The charge will appear on quarterly utility bills from the City of Edina, beginning in April or May 2020.
+The charge will appear on quarterly utility bills from the City of Edina, beginning in July 2020.

-Vierkant Disposal will pick up organics recycling every week on your regular recycling day beginning May 1.
+Vierkant Disposal will pick up organics recycling every weekon your regular recycling day of the week.

 Residents may request to change the size of their cart.
 After a review of the materials in the cart (no yard waste is allowed), Vierkant Disposal will change the size one time in a 12-month period.
 To make such a request, call Vierkant at 612-922-2505.